-3. Scope of the Standards of Conduct
+2. Scope of the Standards of Conduct

+- 2.1.
+The Standards of Conduct apply to all activities of the GDN and its Representatives which involve, or otherwise relate to, dealings with a Domestic Customer.
+This includes, but is not limited to, everything from the provision of services such as connections, the response to supply interruptions and emergency service call outs, to responding appropriately when a customer makes a complaint. - 2.2.
+SSC D21 requires GDNs to seek to identify consumers in Vulnerable Situations in an appropriate and effective manner, and to take account of any consumer vulnerability when interacting with these consumers.

+3. The broad principles to which GDNs must have regard

 - 3.1.
-The Standards of Conduct apply to all activities of the GDN and its Representatives which involve, or otherwise relate to, dealings with a domestic customer.
-This includes, for example, everything from the provision of services such as connections, the response to supply interruptions and emergency service call outs, to responding appropriately when a customer makes a complaint. - 3.2.
-SSC D21 requires GDNs to identify consumers in vulnerable situations in an appropriate and effective manner, and to take account of any consumer vulnerability when interacting with these consumers.

-4. The broad principles to which GDNs must have regard

-- 4.1.
-The broad principles discussed below relate to how GDNs behave, provide information, and carry out customer service processes.
-They also relate to how GDNs seek to identify each consumer in a vulnerable situation and respond to their needs. - 4.2.
-The overarching Customer Objective is for the GDNs, and their Representatives, to treat each Domestic Customer fairly, including each Domestic Customer in a Vulnerable Situation.
-The GDNs must achieve the Standards of Conduct is a manner consistent with the Customer Objective. - 4.3.
+The GDNs must achieve the Standards of Conduct in a manner consistent with the Customer Objective.7 The overarching Customer Objective is for the GDNs, and their Representatives, to treat each Domestic Customer fairly, including each Domestic Customer in a Vulnerable Situation. - 3.2.
+The broad principles in the Guidance relate to the four 'limbs' of the Standards of Conduct, outlined in the table below: how GDNs behave, provide information, carry out customer service processes, and how they seek to identify each consumer in a Vulnerable Situation and respond to their needs. - 3.3.
 The table below sets out the Standards of Conduct and gives some examples of what they mean in practice.

-Customer objective GDNs, and their Representatives, treat each customer fairly 'Limbs' of the Standards consumers Providing customers with information Customer service processes Considering consumers in vulnerable situations What this means in practice a .a, GDNs must provide information (whether in writing, orally or visually) which, amongst other things, is complete, accurate, and not misleading and displayed in plain and, intelligible language, as well as being appropriate, accessible and fair GDNs must make it easy for consumers to contact them, act promptly to put things right when they make a mistake, and ensure customer service arrangements are fair, flexible, inclusive and fit for purpose GDNs must identify and understand the characteristics, individual circumstances and associated needs of consumers in vulnerable situations, including having processes to enable vulnerable consumers to disclose their needs.
-GDNs must satisfy themselves that their actions are resulting in all vulnerable consumers being treated fairly Consumer outcome dealing with their Consumers receive the right information - at the right time and in an accessible format Consumers' expectations are met by the GDNs processes and their issues are resolved appropriately Consumers' individual vulnerable situations are taken into account by a GDN in every interaction
+Customer objective GDNs, and their Representatives, treat each customer fairly 'Limbs' of the Standards Behaviour towards consumers Providing customers with information Customer service processes Considering consumers in Vulnerable Situations What this means in practice GDNs must behave and carry out any actions in a fair, inclusive, honest, transparent, appropriate and professional manner GDNs must provide information (whether in writing, orally or visually) which, amongst other things, is timely, complete, accurate, and not misleading and displayed in plain and, intelligible language, as well as being appropriate, accessible and fair GDNs must make it easy for consumers to contact them, act promptly to put things right when they make a mistake, and ensure customer service arrangements are fair, flexible, inclusive, equally accessible to all customers and fit for purpose GDNs must identify and understand the characteristics, individual circumstances and associated needs of consumers in Vulnerable Situations, including having processes to enable vulnerable consumers to disclose their needs.
+GDNs must satisfy themselves that their actions are resulting in all vulnerable consumers being treated fairly Consumer outcome Consumers have a positive experience when dealing with their GDN and are not put off future engagement Consumers receive the right information - at the right time and in an accessible format Consumers' expectations are met by the GDNs processes and their issues are resolved appropriately Consumers' individual Vulnerable Situations are taken into account by a GDN in every interaction